 If your partner found out on their own

-If your partner discovered your porn use rather than hearing it from you, the dynamic is different.
+If your partner discovered your porn use rather than hearing it from you, the dynamic is different and the full playbook lives in rebuilding trust after porn is discovered.
 The breach of trust is compounded by the realization that you were hiding it, and might have continued hiding it.

 In this case:

-- Don’t minimize.
-“It’s not a big deal” or “everyone does it” will deepen the wound.
+- Avoid minimizing.
+"It is not a big deal" or "everyone does it" will deepen the wound.
 Acknowledge what they found and what it means.

-- Don’t deflect.
-Asking “why were you going through my phone?” puts them on trial for discovering what you were hiding.
-That’s not fair.
+- Avoid deflecting.
+Asking "why were you going through my phone?" puts them on trial for discovering what you were hiding.

-- Acknowledge the double betrayal.
-The porn use and the secrecy.
-Both need to be addressed.
+- Acknowledge the double injury.
+The porn use and the secrecy both need to be addressed.

 - Move into the same disclosure framework described above: ownership, a plan, patience with their process.